 Fluoride is an important mineral for teeth because it helps rebuild the enamel which serves as a protective layer over your teeth.
 Fluoride is great for your teeth in small doses, but too much fluoride can lead to dental fluorosis—a condition that often results in the discoloration of your enamel.
 While it is most common in children, it can happen to anybody who has too much fluoride.

-Our friendly staff at Spring Valley Dental strives to provide you with the loveliest smile and the best dental health.
+Our friendly staff at Spring Valley Dental Care strives to provide you with the loveliest smile and the best dental health.
 We give our patients the most comfortable experience and truly care about your smile.
 Since we value your health, we also provide insight into a number of oral topics to maintain your oral hygiene between visits.
 Here is some information about Fluorosis, how it occurs, and how it can be treated.

 What is Dental Fluorosis?